dm-cdb/scripts/README.md

 # scripts
 Various scripts

-Holding place for various scripts used in a professionnal environement.
+Holding place for various scripts used in a professionnal environnement.

 Junos is the place holder for various commit / event / op scripts